HHS/TANF-app/tdrs-backend/tdpservice/parsers/go-parser/docs/parallel_writer_design.md

 ### Parallel Dispatchers (main.go)

-Multiple dispatcher goroutines compete on the Results channel:
+Multiple dispatcher goroutines compete on the Results channel.
+They only route - no conversion:

 ```go
 func collectResults(